lieldulev/gazzilion.js/readme.md

 **Important**: Since development is in early stages **expect API to break**.

-## What

-It takes numbers in javascript like 21013 and converts them to human readable strings for display like:
+It takes numbers in javascript like ```21013``` and converts them to human readable strings for display like:

 * 21,013
 * 21K
 * 21 thousand

+It (properly!) extends the built-in Number object - making it easy to use.

 ## Works everywhere